BlockchainCommons/developer-web-site/_pages/envelope-usecases-assets.md

     linkStyle 2 stroke:green,stroke-width:2.0px
     linkStyle 3 stroke:#55f,stroke-width:2.0px
 ```
-Note that all three Gordian Envelopes have the exact same encrypted data, whose hash matches the wrapped information that Sam is storing, but that they each contains a different SSKRshare, as shown by the varying hashes.
+Note that all three envelopes have the exact same encrypted data, whose hash matches the wrapped information that Sam is storing, but that they each contains a different SSKRshare, as shown by the varying hashes.

 Sam stores one copy of his share at home, one at his bank, and one at work.
 If he ever loses this seed, he can restore it by bringing any two of these envelope shares together.

-_See [02-SSKR-Example](https://github.com/BlockchainCommons/envelope-cli-swift/blob/master/Docs/3-SSKR-EXAMPLE.md) in the Envelope-CLI docs for an example of how to produce SSKR shared Envelopes with the CLI._
+_See [SSKR Example](https://github.com/BlockchainCommons/bc-envelope-cli-rust/blob/master/docs/SSKRExample.md) in the [Rust Envelope-CLI](https://github.com/BlockchainCommons/bc-envelope-cli-rust/tree/master) for an example of how to produce SSKR shared envelopes with the CLI._

 ### #5.
 Sam Promotes a Partner (Multi-permit)